Learn to lead effectively.

 |Total Number of Students in the ARY-5 Cohort||111||31||52||60||64|

 *In addition, four students were still active as of Nov.
 2018.
 Graduated students plus active students have a persistence rate of 61.2%.

 These data used are new students who applied for the 2013 academic year and took their first class in either the Fall 2012 or Spring 2013 semester.
 Under UB rules, students must reapply for admission if they have been out for more than two semesters.
 Readmitted students were excluded from this analysis.
 Previously reported data included the readmitted students.

 M.P.A.
 Employment Information

 Many students in the M.P.A. program are working professionals at the time of admission and are seeking to advance within their current organizations.
-See a list of employers and job titles of our fall 2014 and spring 2015 graduates, as well as alumni who graduated spring 2014 and prior.
+See the following lists of employers and job titles of recent M.P.A. graduates:

 current M.P.A. student